Delonte West: Personal life

 In February 2016, West was photographed in a public place in Houston, Texas, while barefoot and wearing a hospital gown.
 In June 2016, a photo of West panhandling in Temple Hills, Maryland, went viral.
 The photo sparked speculation that West was homeless, as the Twitter account that broke the photo suggested as such and asked his followers to pray for West given his psychological issues.
 West immediately denied the rumors, stating that, while the photo is genuine, he has a home and was merely assisting someone who actually was homeless, since the homeless man was quadriplegic.

-In January 2020, a video surfaced showing West in handcuffs on a Washington, DC, highway.
+In January 2020, a video surfaced online showing West in handcuffs on a Washington, D.C., highway.
+In the same month, it was reported that West worked as a scout for the Boston Celtics but was not able to follow through with the role.

-On September 28, 2020, after photos circulated showing West as panhandling at an intersection in Dallas, Texas, Mavericks owner Mark Cuban picked up West from a gas station.
+On September 28, 2020, after photos circulated showing West panhandling at an intersection in Dallas, Texas, Mavericks owner Mark Cuban picked up West from a gas station.
 Cuban paid for drug rehabilitation treatment and provided West a hotel room to stay in.
-On January 19, 2021, reports came in that West now has a job at the rehab facility where he checked in and has reunited with his mother.
+On January 19, 2021, reports came in that West now had a job at the rehab facility where he checked in and had reunited with his mother.
 In July 2022, new videos came to light showing West begging again, this time in Virginia.

-On October, 15 2022, West was arrested again in Fairfax County, Virginia, after being seen trying to enter a car that did not belong to him.
+On October 15, 2022, West was arrested again in Fairfax County, Virginia, after being seen trying to enter a car that did not belong to him.
 He was booked on four misdemeanor charges.

+On June 6, 2024, West was arrested again in Fairfax County, Virginia, for violating the terms of his previous release and resisting arrest.
+He was found unresponsive by police officers after a brief chase, and was administered Narcan.
+When that did not have the desired effect, he was taken to a local hospital and administered a second dose, which did work.
+He was released after being charged.
+Later that same month, West was captured on video by worried onlookers stumbling around a parking lot in Arlington, Virginia.

+On November 2, 2024, West was accused of trespassing and arrested by the Fairfax County Police Department.
+He was held on a $1,000 bond and released on November 3.

+On November 3, 2025, West was found unconscious in Fairfax County, Virginia.
+After Fairfax County police determined he was intoxicated, he was arrested for his own safety and protection.
+He was later released on bond.